yawgmoth/CI-2807/_pages/lab1.md

 To the right of the scene view you can find the *inspector*, which shows you all components for the game object that is currently selected in the hierarchy.
 You can use the inspector to change attributes of components, but also to add, remove, or temporarily activate/deactivate components.

 Finally, at the bottom of the screen, you can see the folders and files that make up your project.
 This is where you will place art assets, like 3D models or 2D images, that can then be used in any scene in your project.

+Below you will find a step-by-step description for creating a simple racing game, inspired by "Hoverrace" as shown in class.
+Note that instructions start out with a lot of detailed, often providing the entire source code that is required.
+Read and try to understand the code, because as the tutorial progresses you will be given less and less detail, and are expected to figure things out on your own.

 ## Getting started